Baby dies awaiting evacuation from besieged Syrian enclave

 Turkey-Russia talks

-The evacuations began after long negotiations with the Syrian government, according to the Syrian Red Crescent.

-It is not clear how the agreement was made, but it followed a statement by Turkish President Recep Tayyip Erdogan over the weekend that his country was working with Russia and President Vladimir Putin to evacuate hundreds of people from Eastern Ghouta, including some to Turkey.
+Turkish President Recep Tayyip Erdogan said over the weekend that his country was working with Russia and President Vladimir Putin to evacuate hundreds of people from Eastern Ghouta, including some to Turkey.

 "We are discussing with (Putin) how to evacuate them to our country without problems and provide them with medical assistance," Russia's state-run Sputnik news agency quoted Erdogan as saying.

+Eastern Ghouta had in May been designated a de-escalation zone by Russia, Turkey and Iran -- which are acting as brokers to resolve Syria's six-year war -- but violence between rebels and regime forces has returned to the enclave in recent weeks.

-The Eastern Ghouta enclave, on the outskirts of the Syrian capital Damascus, was taken by rebels in the conflict that erupted with the Arab Spring, but it was besieged by government forces in 2013 and has since then suffered from a dire lack of aid.
+Eastern Ghouta, on the outskirts of the Syrian capital Damascus, was taken by rebels in the conflict that erupted with the Arab Spring, but it was besieged by government forces in 2013 and has since then suffered from a dire lack of aid.

 It has a population of 400,000, but there is currently a ratio of only one doctor for each 4,000 residents, SAMS said.